SparkleSavvy/GASIFHFS/SECURITY.md

 *   This project relies on the Google Gemini API.
 Vulnerabilities in the API itself are outside the scope of this project and should be reported to Google directly.
 *   We are a small team/individual developer, and our response times may vary.
 *   **Disclosing vulnerability details publicly before we have a chance to address them puts all users at risk.
 Please be responsible and allow us time to investigate and develop a fix.**
+*   **Vulnerabilities found on the `beta` branch should be reported as regular issues, not through the security vulnerability reporting process.**

 We appreciate your help in keeping the `GASIFHFS` chatbot and its users safe!